x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 engines.
 The first random number generator (RNG) I used was mt19937_64, followed by knuth_b, minstd_rand, and ranlux48, and sobol.
 I copied the data into separate text files, and then plotted the data in excel (See Graphs Below).
+Of note, with this distribution it appeared that the limits (0,100) had far less than the other numbers.
+Additionally using excel,
-Additionally using excel, I ran the Chi-square Test, and Kolmogorov-Smirnov Test.
+I ran the Chi-square Test, and Kolmogorov-Smirnov Test.

 I utilized the Chi-Square Test function in Excel to obtain the results below.
 Degrees of freedom are found by taking Rows-1 *